 8 eggs, medium size

-300 g full fat cottage cheese ( ricotta is ok also, like the half it)
+300 g full fat cottage cheese ( ricotta is ok also, like the half of it)

 60 g butter, melted and slightly cooled